microsoft/WSL-DistroLauncher/README.md

     - Settings are any of the following (by default)
       - `--default-user <username>`: Set the default user for this distro to <username>

-  * `launcher clean`
-    - Uninstalls the distro.
-The appx remains on your machine.
-This can be useful for "factory resetting" your instance.
-This removes the linux filesystem from the disk, but not the app from your PC, so you don't need to redownload the entire tar.gz again.

   * `launcher help`
     - Print the usage.

 ## Launcher Outline
   This is the basic flow of how the launcher code is set up.

-  1. If the `clean` argument is specified, we unregister the distro from WSL, and clean up the filesystem.
-  2. Next we check if the distro is installed.
-If it's not, then we'll try try to install and register it with the Windows Subsystem for Linux.
+  1. First check if the distribution is installed.
+If it's not, then it is registered it with the Windows Subsystem for Linux.
-  3. Once the distro is successfully installed, any other pre-launch setup is performed in `MyLinuxDistroLauncher::SetupDistro()` This is where distro-specific setup can be performed.
-As an example, the reference implementation calls `MyLinuxDistroLauncher::_CreateUserAccount()`, which prompts the user to input a user-name and password, and sets this user account as the default for the distro.
+  2. Once the distro is successfully installed, any other pre-launch setup is performed in `InstallDistribution()` This is where distro-specific setup can be performed.
+As an example, the reference implementation creates a user account and sets this user account as the default for the distro.
       - Note: This sample function is Ubuntu specific; change as necessary to match the needs of your distro.
-  4. Once the distro is configured, we parse any other command-line arguments.
-This calls into `DispatchCommandLine()`, which you extend if necessary.
-By default, `DispatchCommandLine()` looks for only one verb - `run`.
+  3. Once the distro is configured, we parse any other command-line arguments.
 The details of these arguments are described above, in the [Introduction](#Introduction).

 ## Project Structure
   The distro launcher is comprised of two Visual Studio projects - `launcher` and `DistroLauncher-Appx`.
 The first builds the actual launcher .exe that's executed when a user launches your app.
 The second is the project that actually builds the appx with all of the correctly scaled resources and other dependencies for the Windows Store.
 All of your code changes will happen in the `launcher` project (under `DistroLauncher/`).
 Any manifest changes are going to happen in the `DistroLauncher-Appx` project (under `DistroLauncher-Appx/`).